 - 1/4 teaspoon baking soda

 - 1 package (8 ounces) cream cheese, softened

 - Grease and flour three 9-in. round baking pans; set aside.

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add egg whites, one at a time, beating well after each addition.
 Beat in the strawberries, sour cream and extract.
 Combine the flour, baking powder, baking soda and salt; add to the creamed mixture.
 Transfer batter to prepared pans.

-- Bake at 350° for 22-26 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° until a toothpick inserted in the center comes out clean, 22-26 minutes.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a large bowl, beat cream cheese and butter until fluffy.
 Add the confectioners’ sugar, strawberries and extract; beat until smooth.

 - Place bottom cake layer on a serving plate; top with 1/2 cup jam and 1/2 cup frosting.
 Repeat layers.
 Top with remaining cake layer.
 Spread remaining frosting over top and sides of cake.
 Garnish with sliced strawberries if desired.